ppryanichek/100-days-of-code/log.md

 Learned about autoincrement, dates, views, index, SQL injections and how to prevent them.

+### Day 46: November 29, Friday

+Figured out about JOINs in SQL!
+SELF JOIN was hard for me ...

+Learned about SELF JOIN, CROSS JOIN and NATURAL JOIN (useful stuff✨).

+And just practiced in creating and linking tables.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)